Hornets bounce back, split two-game set with Pacers 108-105

 CHARLOTTE, N.C.
 (AP) — P.J.
+Washington knows he is going to have to have a bigger impact if the Charlotte Hornets hope to make a run at the postseason.

-Washington had 19 points and nine rebounds and the Charlotte Hornets avenged an earlier loss to Indiana with a 108-105 win over the Pacers on Friday night.
+The Hornets forward stepped up his game Friday night with 19 points and nine rebounds as Charlotte avenged an earlier loss to Indiana with a 108-105 win over the Pacers.

 Terry Rozier scored 19 points and Devonte Graham added 14 points and 10 assists as the Hornets bounced back from a 116-106 loss to the Pacers two nights earlier.

-Rookie LaMelo Ball, who has been struggling, came alive with 16 points, seven assists and six rebounds as the Hornets won for the second time in eight games.
+“He’s definitely the X-factor,” Graham said of Washington, who plays the five-spot for the Hornets when they go to a smaller lineup.
+“Coach (James) Borrego has been on him non-stop just about being aggressive and coming out with that hunger.”

+Washington, who came in averaging 12.6 points, was apparently listening to Borrego.

+He was aggressive early, hitting his first seven shots, including three 3-pointers.
+That helped spread the Pacers’ defense and open up the passing lanes for the Hornets, who finished with a season-high 35 assists and shot 50.6% from the field.

+“We are a real unselfish team and we like playing together,” Graham said.

-Domantas Sabonis led the Pacers with 22 points, 11 rebounds and six assists.
-Malcolm Brogdon scored 21 points and Myles Turner had 20 points
+Domantas Sabonis led the Pacers with 22 points, 11 rebounds and six assists, nearly duplicating the triple-double he had on Wednesday night.
+Malcolm Brogdon scored 21 points and Myles Turner had 20 points.

-The Hornets shot 50.6% from the field and had a season-high 35 assists.

-Washington was 7 of 8 from the field after being limited to two points on 1-of-6 shooting in the teams’ last meeting.

 The Hornets led by nine in the fourth quarter before the Pacers battled back and took the lead with three minutes remaining on a one-handed turnaround jumper from the baseline by Turner, who beat the shot clock.